fabricai/ai-inside/README.md

 ### Sample flow

-If you did use Github to clone this repo - you can run sample flow by
+If you did use Github to clone this repo - you can go through the whole flow by

 ```sh
 # Install all node deps and compile typescript